Frances Lottery Company Shifts To Private Hands - UrduPoint

 France's Lottery Company Shifts To Private Hands

-Hoping to raise over a billion Euros ($1.1 billion), the French government will slash its stake in FDJ from 72 percent to about 20 percent, and hopes to put as many shares as possible in individuals' hands.
+Hoping to raise over a billion Euros ($1.1 billion), the French government will slash its stake in FDJ from 72 percent to about 20 percent, and hopes to put as many shares as possible in the hands of individuals.

-"I hope this privatisation will be a popular success and that the largest possible number (of people) will participate," Economy Minister Bruno le Maire told the Journal du dimanche newspaper last month.

 The FDJ holds a monopoly on lottery games, scratchcards and non-online sports betting.
 It is the second biggest betting company in Europe and fourth in the world.